shreemaan-abhishek/cliverter/README.md

 # cliverter
-Converter tool at the comfort of your terminals.
+Converter tool at the comfort of your command line.